-The eligible securities markets and eligible derivatives markets on which the Company may invest are set out in Appendix II.
-A detailed statement of the general investment and borrowing restrictions in respect of the Company is set out in Appendix III.
+The eligible securities markets and eligible derivatives markets on which the Subfunds may invest are set out in Appendix II.
+A detailed statement of the general investment and borrowing restrictions in respect of each type of Sub-fund is set out in Appendix III.